mr-aadheera/Zoho-books-wati-automation/README.md

 - Have this new workflow rule and
 <img width="892" height="513" alt="image" src="https://github.com/user-attachments/assets/9faa1c7e-e82e-4a3a-8547-7dccdd03b947" />

-- Use this criteron and proceed.
+- Use this criterion and proceed.